hristoast/dot-emacs/README.md

 See [the config page](https://man.sr.ht/%7Ehristoast/dot-emacs/config.md) on the wiki.

-## Issues
+## Issues/Notes

-* As noted above, this configuration needs to be ran with non-daemon Emacs first.
+* When installing, this configuration should not be ran in daemon mode for the first run.
-* Additionally, the very first run will fail with an error regarding `ensure-system-package`.
-Re-running Emacs will continue the setup as intended.
+* Some keybindings might not work well with terminal Emacs.
-* This configuration works best with GUI Emacs.
-It tries to behave well when used in terminal Emacs (and should be fine on a GNU/Linux system), but there may be issues with some keybindings on macOS.
+* You can view the startup time in the `*Messages*` buffer, look for a line starting with `[STARTUP] Loading ...`.